SydProom/MMath-Dissertation/README.md

 Note: Object detection is using PyTorch whereas other models used Keras.

-If any issues with the code occur, please get in contact with me: N0788203@my.ntu.ac.uk
+If any issues with the code occur or you have any questions, please get in contact with me via email: N0788203@my.ntu.ac.uk